larsonscott89/BCS_Darts/README.md

 ##### Create the logic to run full CRUD for all of my models.
 ##### Create forms for the scoresheets.
 Stick with 1 league for now to make sure all logic works before moving on to other leagues.
 ##### Will need to take what is created from the forms in the scoresheet page and do math for statistics and retain that information until the next week where it will be updated but include the weeks prior to it.
+##### Create an upload button so teams can upload a photo of their physical scoresheet for retention.
 ## ScoreSheets
 ##### Drop downs for available teams for that season
 ##### Drop downs for team members that are a part of that team